Astronomy Open Night

 Robotics Room

 Robots are invaluable in the exploration of space, and planets, including our own.
 Robots can be autonomous, running on their own, based on local sensor inputs, or teleoperated, performing actions based on commands from an operator.
-The Macquarie University championship FIRST robotics team will be demonstrating the 2024 season robot.
+The Macquarie University championship FIRST robotics team will be demonstrating this season's robots.
 Come and drive a championship robot.
 Note: This hands-on activity only allows people aged 5 years and up to control a robot and perform actions.

 The Robotics Room will be coordinated by members of the Macquarie University championship robotics team and staff from the School of Engineering.
 You can learn more about FIRST Robotics here.